Health insurance is a requirement.

 You can search for a specific type of doctor, doctor's gender, or even geographical location.

 Download the Anthem Anywhere app on your mobile device to access your health insurance information, including your ID card, benefit information, and provider network.

 You don't need to leave your house to seek medical care anymore.
 Sign up for LiveHealth Online, and have an appointment with a doctor through live video on your computer, tablet, or smartphone.
 For more information, see here.

-Please read the policy summary carefully to understand the services that the Aetna Student Health: Indiana University International Insurance Plan covers.
+Please read the policy summary carefully to understand the services that the Anthem plan covers.
 Remember, no insurance plan covers 100% of all medical costs.
 However, the Student Health Insurance Plan offered through the University offers comprehensive coverage at an affordable cost.
 In addition, by using the Health & Wellness Center in the Student Activity Center, you can substantially reduce your out-of-pocket expenses.
 You will be required to pay the charge for all services received at the time of service.

 Many doctors and hospitals will file a claim for you if you provide them with information about your insurance coverage.
 You may have to pay some part of the bill, but these doctors and hospitals will send the rest of the bill to the insurance company.
 However, many doctors and health care providers require that you pay them directly; you must pay the full amount of the bill when you visit.
 Claim forms and instructions for filing a claim can be found in the menu of links to the left.

 All international students are required to purchase the IU International plan with a few exceptions:

 * Graduate students with Assistantships or Fellowships that provide insurance coverage